 Golden Barberry Care

 Barberry bushes are known for being robust and versatile shrubs, and 'Aurea' is no exception.
 Providing this bush gets plenty of sunlight, it will thrive in most conditions, although it won't tolerate waterlogged soil.
-Planting technique is typical for any generic woody shrub: Dig a hole about twice as wide as the root ball, and plant the shrub at the same depth it was growing in its nursery container.
+The planting technique is typical for any generic woody shrub: Dig a hole about twice as wide as the root ball, and plant the shrub at the same depth it was growing in its nursery container.
 Beyond, there is very little you need to do to ensure the shrub thrives.

 At least 22 states, mostly in the upper Midwest and Northeast, have issued cautions or prohibitions about the invasive properties of Japanese barberry.
 In addition to the very vigorous self-seeding that occurs when birds eat and spread the seeds, these plants are known to form dense thickets that are very favorable to deer ticks, the primary vector for Lyme disease.
 In addition, these plants can actually change the soil pH in a manner that causes native plants to die away as the invader expands its colony.
 The 'Aurea' cultivar, while it produces far fewer fruits and seeds than other varieties, can and does spread, though at a much less aggressive rate than some of the other varieties.